kawsark/consul-helm-openshift/disable_pvc.md

-Disabling the PersistentVolumeClaim in Consul server StatefulSet.
+## Disabling the PersistentVolumeClaim in Consul server StatefulSet
 An example with the changes below are shown in this file: [server-statefulset-nopvc.yaml](server-statefulset-nopvc.yaml).

 1. In the generated `server-statefulset.yaml` file, add a new Data volume under volumes.
 ```